-In 2015, the Georgetown Municipal Airport turned 70 years old.
+The Georgetown Municipal Airport turns 72 years old in 2017.
 Our Airport plays a vital role as a general aviation reliever airport for the region.
-Originally the Airport was built as a training location for WWII aviators.
-Today Airport businesses account for approximately 200 jobs in the local economy including several critical aviation sectors such as flight instruction, airplane and engine repair, avionics repair and modification, airplane and helicopter sales, and vintage airplane restoration.
-Airport operations include search and rescue, medical flights, Army aviator training, recreational flying, and corporate light business jet traffic.
-Civic contributions include Angel Flight, scout groups, school class tours, high school aviation classes, Civil Air Patrol, Experimental Aircraft Association, and charity car and airplane shows.
+Originally the Airport was built as a training location for World War II aviators.
+Today, Airport businesses account for approximately 200 jobs in the local economy including several critical aviation sectors such as flight instruction, airplane and engine repair, avionics repair and modification, airplane and helicopter sales, and vintage airplane restoration.
+Airport operations include search and rescue, medical flights, army aviator training, recreational flying, and corporate light business jet traffic.
+Civic contributions include Angel Flight, school class tours, high school aviation classes, Civil Air Patrol, Experimental Aircraft Association, and charity car and airplane shows.

-This list of Frequently Asked Questions (FAQs) with responses is provided to share information related to airport topics with the citizens of Georgetown.
-The questions and responses cover topics ranging from planned Airport improvement projects, project environmental reviews, future plans for the Airport, Airport operational requirements, and the economic impact and financial health of the Airport.
+This list of frequently asked questions is provided to share information related to airport topics with the citizens of Georgetown.
+The questions and responses cover topics ranging from planned Airport improvements, project environmental reviews, future plans for the Airport, Airport operational requirements, and the economic impact and financial health of the Airport.

 Why are the underground fuel tanks being removed and replaced with above ground tanks?

-The existing fuel farm includes a 10,000 gallon Avgas storage tank and a 12,000 gallon Jet A underground storage tank that are approximately 25 years old.
+The previous fuel storage facility included Avgas and Jet A underground storage tanks, which were approximately 25 to 30 years old.
 Underground tanks are systematically being removed at airports all over the country.
-Since the Georgetown Municipal Airport is located over the Edwards Aquifer recharge zone, removing underground storage facilities is an additional environmental benefit.
-The new above-ground fuel tanks include a 15,000 gallon tank for Avgas and a 20,000 gallon tank for Jet A, according to the design guidelines for our existing traffic and operations at the Airport.
-The tank size also allows the City to benefit from the purchase of bulk fuel without paying multiple delivery fees for smaller loads.
-Currently the existing underground tanks meet the rules and standards of the Texas Commission on Environmental Quality, however, they are near the end of their expected life cycle.
+Since the Georgetown Municipal Airport is located over the Edwards Aquifer recharge zone, removing underground storage tanks is an additional environmental benefit.
+The new above-ground fuel tanks include a 15,000 gallon tank for Avgas and a 20,000 gallon tank for Jet A fuels and are in accordance with design guidelines for operations at the Airport.
+The new tank sizes allow the City to benefit from the purchase of bulk fuel without paying multiple delivery fees for smaller loads.
+Less drive time is also an environmental benefit.
+While the previous underground tanks met the rules and standards of the Texas Commission on Environmental Quality, they were near the end of their expected life cycle.
+As with all underground fuel tanks, tank leakage was constantly monitored for indications of potential ground water contamination.
 The Airport has never been fined for any fuel spills or tank leakage.
-As with all underground fuel tanks, tank leakage is constantly monitored to watch for any possible indication of potential ground water contamination.
-The City did receive notice of violations on or about December 20, 2003.
-Five violations were noted.
-Violations were related to inspecting components, inventory control, renewal of delivery certificate, posting of delivery certificate, and release detection for piping.
-All violations were corrected within one week of inspection.
-The most recent February 18, 2014 inspection indicated no violations are present.

-New lighting systems and improvements to taxiways and runways are planned.
+New lighting systems and improvements to taxiways and runways are underway.
 This year, taxiways will be repaired with crack seal and seal coating and the concrete apron near the Terminal will be patched.
-Rehabilitation of the main runway with a new asphalt overlay is planned for the future.
-The most recent runway rehabilitation was 27 years ago.
+Rehabilitation of the main runway with a new asphalt overlay is planned for 2020.
+The most recent runway rehabilitation was 28 years ago.

 Do all Airport Improvement Projects require completion of an Environmental Impact Statement (EIS)?